Pipeline Stages

 Sink

-Sink is a buffer where the results of the pipeline is accumulated.
-A sink can be attached to pipeline with PipelineBuilder.add_sink() method.
+Sink is a buffer where the results of the pipeline are accumulated.
+A sink can be attached to a pipeline with PipelineBuilder.add_sink() method.
 You can specify how many items can be buffered in the sink.